 How was the WTO created?

 After World War II, countries tried to promote international economic cooperation by creating a global trade organization.
 Although that effort was unsuccessful, twenty-three countries ultimately signed the General Agreement on Tariffs and Trade (GATT) in 1947.
-That agreement established a new rules-based trading system to lower trade barriers like tariffs and create rules for how countries should trade freely.
+That agreement established a new rules-based trading system to lower trade barriers and create rules for free trade.

 The GATT largely succeeded in those efforts.
-Global tariffs fell from an average of over 20 percent in 1947 to under 9 percent in 1994, as 128 countries ultimately signed on to the agreement.
-But the GATT was just an agreement, not an organization with robust regulatory and enforcement capabilities.
+Global tariffs fell from an average of over 20 percent in 1947 to under 9 percent in 1994 as membership grew to 128 countries.
+However, the GATT was just an agreement.
+It was not an organization with robust regulatory and enforcement capabilities.

-Thus, in 1995, GATT signatories shifted the responsibilities and membership of the original trade agreement to a new institution, the WTO, which implemented procedures for resolving disputes between countries and for the first time created trade rules related to intellectual property and services.
+Thus, in 1995, GATT signatories shifted the responsibilities and membership of the original trade agreement to a new institution, the WTO.
+The WTO implemented procedures for resolving disputes between countries and, for the first time, created trade rules related to intellectual property and services.

 Do WTO members have trade disputes?